mcharouk/aws/AdvancedArchitectingOnAWS/Synopsis.md

 * It consists of playing with BGP preferences (Local preference, weight) to give all connections the same weight.
 * only supported with BGP, and with TGW connection
 * it's not a round robin algorithm but a hash based algo, so it's still possible to have unbalanced traffic between multiple paths.
+* Maximum bandwidth by using ECMP is 50 Gb/s

 ## Direct Connect